Lifelong Learning with Behavior Consolidation for Vehicle Routing: Further Details of LLR-BC

 The Kullback–Leibler divergence (KLD) measures the difference from one learner probability distribution $Q$ to a target/teacher distribution $P$ and is widely adopted for knowledge distillation of neural VRP solvers~\citep{AMDKD,MTL-KD}, computed as:

-where $P(i)$ and $Q(i)$ are the probability of candidate $i$ of the target distribution $P$ and of another distribution $Q$.
+where $P(i)$ and $Q(i)$ are the probability of candidate $i$ of the target/teacher distribution $P$ and of another distribution $Q$.
 KLD is asymmetric, i.e., $ D_{KL}(P||Q) \neq D_{KL}(Q||P)$, although both attain their minimum when $P=Q$.
-By switch $Q$ and $P$ KLD convert to RKLD, i.e.,
+By switching $Q$ and $P$ KLD convert to RKLD, i.e.,

 When the teacher's action probability $P(i)$ is close to zero, the KLD for action $i$ becomes very small.
 As a result, using KLD as a loss term places little emphasis on the mismatch between $P(i)$ and the learner’s probability $Q(i)$ in such cases.
 This leads to overly mild penalties when the learner assigns high probability to actions that the teacher has effectively ruled out, i.e., learned incorrect actions.
-Consequently, the learner tends to spread probability mass across all actions to cover possible modes, i.e., \textit{mode-covering}.
+Consequently, the learner tends to spread probability mass across all actions to cover possible modes~\citep{IFRKLD,rethinkingKLD}.

 In contrast, RKLD places greater emphasis on penalizing mismatches when the learner’s probability $Q(i)$ is high.
 This makes RKLD more effective at discouraging the learner from assigning high probability to those learned incorrect actions, thereby encouraging focus on the most probable teacher actions.
-As a result, RKLD promotes \textit{mode-seeking} or \textit{decision-seeking} behavior.
+As a result, RKLD promotes \textit{mode-seeking} behavior~\citep{IFRKLD,rethinkingKLD}.

 In LLR-BC, the teacher $P$ is the buffered behavior, and the learner $Q$ is the behavior of the current learning solver on the corresponding buffered state.
 By minimizing $D_{RKL}(P||Q)$, LLR-BC better preserves the learned good decisions of previously learned tasks.